alantech/alan/anycloud/docs/tutorial.md

 Which should return `Hello World!`

 6) Use the AnyCloud CLI to create an `anycloud.json` file in the project directory and define a `Deploy Config`.
 You will need to pick a name or alias for the `Deploy Config`.
-The initial value will be `staging`.
-Since there is only `Credentials`, the CLI will default to that for your new `Deploy Config`.
+The default value will be `staging`.
+You will also need to associate `Credentials` to this `Deploy Config`.

 ```bash
 $ anycloud config new